Twikito/easy-toggle-state/README.md

 # Easy toggle state

 Tiny JavaScript plugin to toggle the state of any HTML element in any context.
-Only set some HTML attributes, and let all the things to your CSS skills.
+Only set some HTML attributes, and code the rest with your CSS skills.

+## Why?

+In many situation in front-end developer's life, he must code scripts for dropdown, burger navigation, tooltip, expandable panel, lightbox, tabs, or else.

+In facts, all this componants are based on the same behavior: a trigger element that toggle the state of one or several target elements, and some CSS to make it nice to use, depending on the look and feel of its context.

+Here is the solution I propose: one script to toggle a trigger element and its targets, that can adapt to most of contexts, just by adding the rights HTML attributes, and adjust the rest with CSS.

 ## How to use